UgoChiori/AltSchoolExam-Project/README.md

-This project is a simple React application that allows you to search for GitHub repositories using the GitHub Repo API.

 This project is a simple React application that allows the user to search for GitHub repositories using the GitHub Repo API.

 Getting Started: